pathfinder177/blockchain_go/doc/WALLET.md

 Wallet server is a middleware to handle and proceed with requests from wallet client Wallet server use blc features to do it and interact with blockchain over wallet node only
-* Interaction between wallet server and blc uses command in blc cli(kind of simplification)
+* Interaction between wallet server and blc uses command of blc cli(kind of simplification)

 Wallet server: nodeID 3003
 Wallet client: nodeID 3004